-Idaho - Idaho has demonstrated their capacity to manage their wolf population.
+Idaho-Idaho has demonstrated their capacity to manage their wolf population.
 In January 2006, the Governor of Idaho signed a Memorandum of Understanding with the Secretary of the Interior that provided IDFG the responsibility and authority to manage all Idaho wolves as a designated agent of the Service.
-The State's efforts have proven successful, as Idaho's wolf population estimate increased from 512 wolves in 36 breeding pairs in late 2005 (Service et al. 2006, Table 4) to about 788 wolves in 41 breeding pairs in 2007 (Service et al. 2008).
-Preliminary data indicate that Idaho's wolf population in 2008 will be similar to the 2007 levels.
-This indicates suitable habitat maybe saturated and the wolf population may be stabilizing because it is at carrying capacity.
-Their post-delisting approach is discussed in detail below.
+The State's efforts have proven successful, as Idaho's wolf population estimate increased from 512 wolves in 36 breeding pairs in late 2005 (Service et al. 2006, Table 4) to about 846 wolves in 39 breeding pairs in 2008 (Service et al. 2009).
+Slower growth and higher levels of conflicts in 2008 indicates suitable habitat maybe saturated and the wolf population will stabilize because it is at carrying capacity.
+Their postdelisting approach is discussed in detail below.